eko3alpha/Amcrest-AD110-Night-Vision-Script/README.md

 # Amcrest AD110 Night Vision Script
 Automatically turn off/on night vision based on local sunrise/sunset times

-# !!!!USE AT YOUR OWN RISK!!!

-This script addresses an issue with the Amcrest AD110 that many people are having.
-At night time, when Night Vision is set to Auto, the camera gets stuck in a reboot cycle.
+This script addresses an issue with the Amcrest AD110 that many people are having with Night Vision.
+At night time, when Night Vision is set to Auto, the camera can get stuck in a reboot cycle if the lighting conditions are bright enough to toggle night vision.
+This seems to cause the camera to go into a reboot loop after toggling Night Vision a few times.
 This doesn't happen if the Night Vision mode is set to on or off.
 This script attempts to address this common problem by determining based on sunrise/sunset of your lat/lng if night vision should be enabled.

 # Amcrest Forum Discussions